 3. Create Strategic Programs for Customer Retention

 Analytical intelligence around wealth data also supports your customer retention goals, as it can inform the initiatives you launch to maintain strong client relationships.
 Saving and making money is important to everyone, and you can determine your customers’ propensity to grow their accounts by examining their existing wealth status.
 Using this intelligence, you can design incentive campaigns with compelling offers such as additional investment accounts, or increased rewards for credit card activity.

 Srini Nallasivan, chief analytics officer at U.S. Bank, recently stated “Our goal is to build meaningful, trusted relationships with our customers, because the deeper these relationships get, the more involved in their financial lives we can be.”
 One way to build deep relationships with your customers is to apply analytics to your CRM marketing data.
 Through this approach, you’ll learn what’s important to your customers and their financial interests, and will be better positioned to meet their needs and earn their loyalty.

 By prioritizing analytics today, you’ll be able to set your business up for success over the long run.
 With this approach, you can monitor your customers and prospects over extended periods of time to identify trends and areas of opportunity.
 And, you can help your customers grow their wealth, while you also grow your business.

-includes an Analytics module to help banks and credit unions like yours gain valuable insights from customer data that can be applied to critical business decisions.
+The 360 View growth platform includes an Analytics module to help banks and credit unions like yours gain valuable insights from customer data that can be applied to critical business decisions.
 The module works in tandem with the 360 View CRM, enhancing the quality and depth of data you can use.
 Download our white paper “The CRM 101 Guide for Banks & Credit Unions” to learn more about our platform, and how it can support your long-term goals.